schellenberg/computerscience20/_sources/Python/Overview/WhileLoopsIntro.rst

 The ``while`` Statement
 ========================

+.. topic:: Quick Overview of Day

+    Explore how the ``while`` loop works in Python.
+Learn how to use the debug functions of Thonny.
+Continue to work on the current Python assignment, focused on input/output and string concatenation.

+.. reveal:: curriculum_addressed
+    :showtitle: Curriculum Objectives Addressed In This Section

+    - **CS20-CP1** Apply various problem-solving strategies to solve programming problems throughout Computer Science 20.
+    - **CS20-FP1** Utilize different data types, including integer, floating point, Boolean and string, to solve programming problems.
+    - **CS20-FP2** Investigate how control structures affect program flow.

 When we programmed in Reeborg, we used a ``while`` loop whenever we did not know the number of iterations (times the loop would repeat) before hand.
 This was helpful when we needed to do things like::

     while front_is_clear():